apify/crawlee/README.md

 For debugging, you may want to add another option: `{ slowMo: 300 }` (see <a href="https://pptr.dev/#?product=Puppeteer&version=v1.6.0&show=api-puppeteerlaunchoptions" target="_blank">Puppeteer documentation</a>).

-Puppeteer Live View starts a @ `localhost:4321` by default and will present you with the following screen:
+After you connect to `localhost:4321` (the port is configurable using `APIFY_CONTAINER_PORT` environment variable), Puppeteer Live View will present you with the following screen:
 <img src="https://www.apify.com/ext/sdk_assets/puppeteer-live-view-dashboard.png">

 Click on the magnifying glass icon will take you to a page detail, showing its screenshot and raw HTML: